zaakki-ahamed/Arabic_OCR_From_PDF/README.md

 # Arabic PDF OCR - Searchable PDF

-This Python script allows you to perform Optical Character Recognition (OCR) on a scanned PDF file containing Arabic text.
-The script uses Tesseract OCR to extract text from each page, generates a searchable PDF, and also saves the OCR text as a separate text file.
-It is useful for digitizing Arabic text from PDFs and creating searchable documents.
+Perform Optical Character Recognition (OCR) on a scanned PDF file containing Arabic text.
+I use Tesseract OCR to extract text from each page, generate a searchable PDF, and save the OCR text as a separate text file.
+Can aid in digitizing Arabic text from PDFs and creating searchable documents.

 ## Requirements
 - pdf2image==1.16.3